alexmcq99/discord-bot/README.md

     `conda env create -f discord_bot_env.yml`

     This will create a new conda environment called `discord_bot_env` containing all necessary packages.
-6. Download the correct [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) release for your operationg system and place `ffmpeg.exe` from the `bin` directory of the downloaded package in the root directory of this repository
+6. Download the correct [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) release for your operating system and place `ffmpeg.exe` from the `bin` directory of the downloaded package in the root directory of this repository
 7. Activate the conda environment with `conda activate discord_bot_env`

     After these steps, your dev environment should be good to go.
 Run `python app.py` and look to see if your discord bot is online on any servers you've added it to.
 Running commands in any text channel of a discord server of which bot is a member should work.